pivotal/docs-tap/application-accelerator/creating-accelerators/custom-types.hbs.md

     ...
 ```

-UIs would render something similar to the following:
+UIs render similar to the following:

 ![SimpleTask form is open with my first task sample title and task details.](../images/simple-task.png)